lachlangill/EMnify-IoT-Explorer/documentation.md

 After turning the device on, the Pixl.js bootloader screen will be displayed for a few seconds.
 The device will then load up the network scanning program from its onboard memory.
-The program will go through a few stages of initialization, before reaching the automatic testing screen.
+The program will go through a few stages of initialization, before reaching the manual testing screen.
-From this screen you can press **BTN3** to start the automatic network scan and test, or press **BTN4** to switch to manual testing.
+From this screen you can press **BTN2** to cycle between manual testing mdoes, **BTN3** to start the manual network scan, or press **BTN4** to switch to automatic testing.

-### Automatic Scan

-To start the automatic test, press **BTN3** on the automatic test screen.
-The device will then automatically scan for all available carriers with all network types that are present in the current location.
-After completing a successful scan, the results will be processed by the device and made available on the screen.
-Press **BTN2** to cycle through the results of the scan.

-To restart the automatic scan, press **BTN4** twice to reset the automatic test.
-To switch to manual scanning mode, press **BTN4** once.

-### Manual Scan
+## Manual Scan

-After pressing **BTN4** on the automatic test screen to reach the manual test screen, the network type can be selected by pressing **BTN2** to cycle between GSM, CAT-M1, and NB-IoT scan modes.
+After pressing **BTN4** on the automatic test screen to reach the manual test screen, the network type can be selected by pressing **BTN2** to cycle between Automatic, GSM, CAT-M1, and NB-IoT scan modes.
 Pressing **BTN3** will initiate the scan of the desired network type.
 After scanning for carriers that offer the desired network type, the results will be processed by the device and made available on the screen.
 Pressing **BTN2** will cycle between the scan results, and **BTN3** will cause the modem to connect to the currently selected carrier.